 Most email clients have some set of keyboard shortcuts that can help you navigate your emails more quickly.
-An example that's fairly universal is using the arrow keys to scroll through email messages instead having to click specific buttons.
+An example that's fairly universal is using the arrow keys to scroll through email messages instead of having to click specific buttons.
 Other keyboard shortcuts (like replying and deleting) will vary from client to client.
 Below are a few support pages listing shortcuts for some popular clients:

 If you use an email service other than those listed above, you should be able to find its corresponding keyboard shortcuts via its help page or a quick Internet search.